Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Concluding Remarks

 Although we found some potential associations between weather and virus transmissibility, it is worth emphasizing that these associations may not directly imply the causation of the virus transmissibility, meaning that there might be some lurking/causal variables which are correlated with these factors that make the associations appear stronger.
-For instance, as recent studies have showed (e.g., \cite{wilson2020weather,soucy2020estimating}), the individual mobility may have the direct impact on the COVID-19 spread, which could be strongly correlated with weather factors.
+For instance, as recent studies have shown (e.g., \cite{wilson2020weather,soucy2020estimating}), the individual mobility may have the direct impact on the COVID-19 spread, which could be strongly correlated with weather factors.
 Therefore, incorporating the information of individual mobility and estimating the causal effects of mobility and weather is worthwhile to investigate in the future work.
-Furthermore, it is also worthwhile to study how to estimate the actual infection period more accurately.
-It is conceivable to consider a more sophisticated epidemic model, such as the SEIR model (Susceptible-Exposed-Infectious-Recovered), which accounts for the incubation period through the exposed compartment \citep{kermack1927contribution,Wulancet}.
-We leave it to the our future work.
+In addition, it is conceivable to consider other potential factors for the virus transmission, such as private sector (i.e., non-governmental) interventions, travel restrictions, and public compliance with government recommendations such as vaccinations, quarantines and face coverings, if the data are available.
+However, including too many factors may lead to over-parameterization which in turn causes unstable results.
+A potential solution is to perform sensitivity analysis to screen out non-influential factors that have the least effect, and then remove them from the analysis.
+We explore these issues in future work.